+Edge nodes only communicate with members of the same pool.
+They exchange metadata information in fixed time intervals by using a gossip protocol~\cite{kermarrec2007gossiping}.
+We implement a version vector~\cite{lamportClock} for each dynamic metadata information field of a node to ensure synchronization and causality conservation.

-\subsection{Core Network Layer}
+\subsubsection{Core Network Layer}

-Each edge pool is supervised by exactly one node of the core network layer, the \emph{CNL node}.
-Conversely, one CNL node can maintain several edge pools.
-Mainly, a CNL node is responsible for the insertion, runtime management, and deletion of nodes of the corresponding edge pools.
+Each edge pool is supervised by a core network layer node (\emph{CNL node}) responsible for the edge pool life cycle.
+CNL nodes are also organized in a peer-to-peer manner but without size limitation.
+Analogously to the edge layer, CNL nodes employ a gossip protocol for versioned metadata information exchange.

-If a CNL node gets the task to register a new edge node, it first determines the suitable edge pool based on the given coordinates of the new node.
-Subsequently, it inserts the node and sends its own address to the new node.
-Since the CNL node does this for all members of the edge pool, every node is able to contact the supervisor, so that, e.g., detected node failures can be escalated to the supervisor and solved by it.
-Furthermore, the CNL node transmits the addresses of the other pool members to the new node, so that the gossip communication can be started.

-The CNL nodes are also organized in a peer-to-peer manner.
-Compared to the edge pools, there is no size limitation.
-The edge pools are assigned based on their geographical proximity to the CNL node.
-If a new CNL node is inserted, all CNL nodes are informed by the cloud.
-Each of them checks whether any supervised pool would be closer to the new node.
-In this case, the edge pool will be reassigned.

-Analogously, as in the edge layer, the single CNL nodes employ a gossip protocol for the metadata information exchange where each field is coupled to its own Lamport clock.
-In addition to the general metadata information, information about the supervised edge pools is sent.

-\subsection{Cloud Layer}
+\subsubsection{Cloud Layer}

-The cloud forms the top of the hierarchical infrastructure and consequently acts as supervisor for all CNL nodes.
-Thereby, it takes responsibility for the life cycle of CNL nodes, i.e., the insertion, runtime management, and deletion.
-Additionally, it marks the point of contact for privacy-sensitive tasks, as well as for tasks which require a lot of computation or storage capacity.
-In these cases, the trade-off between minimal latency and the appropriate task fulfillment has to be accepted.
-Besides this, the cloud acts also as contact point for initial registration for clients.
-If a client wants to access the system for the first time or has lost the connection to the system, it addresses the cloud.
-Then the closest CNL node is determined by it and instructed to find the corresponding least distant edge node to the client.
+At the root of the hierarchy, the cloud supervises CNL node life cycle, i.e., insertion, runtime management, and deletion.
+It also determines the closest CNL node for new clients and instructs to find the corresponding closest edge node.
 If a suitable edge node exists, its address is returned to allow the mobile client to start regular communication.
 Otherwise, the address of the CNL node itself is sent to the client.
 The cloud also accepts requests for the registration of new edge nodes and passes them to the respective closest CNL node in the form of an insertion order.

-\subsection{Failure Handling}
+\subsubsection{Failure Handling}